openSUSE/heroes-salt/pillar/id/README.md

 ```
 grains:
-  city: nuremberg          ## The city of the machine.
   country: de              ## The country of the machine.
   hostusage: []            ## This will end up in the bash prompt (comma separated values).
                            ## Please keep this short to avoid long lines on the machine.